hashicorp/terraform/website/docs/configuration/variables.html.md

 Variables can be collected in files and passed all at once using the `-var-file=foo.tfvars` flag.

-For all files which match `*.tfvars` present in the current directory, Terraform automatically loads it to populate variables.
+For all files which match `terraform.tfvars` or `*.auto.tfvars` present in the current directory, Terraform automatically loads them to populate variables.
 If the file is located somewhere else, you can pass the path to the file using the `-var-file` flag.

 Variables files use HCL or JSON to define variable values.
 Strings, lists or maps may be set in the same manner as the default value in a `variable` block